Manuel Ballester

 Manuel Ballester Boix (born in Barcelona on 27 June 1919; died 5 April 2005) was a Spanish chemist.

 Biography

-He received his degree at the University of Barcelona in 1944, his doctorate in Madrid, and finished his training at Harvard University in 1951.
+He received his degree at the University of Barcelona in 1944, his doctorate in Madrid, and was a research fellow at Harvard University in 1951.
 In 1944 he formed a team at the Spanish National Research Council.
 His work has largely been in kinetics and organic chemistry.